BleachDev/4k-mp/README.md

 RMB - Place block
 1-7 - Select block type

-##### Disclamier: I am not qualified to write networking code, you proably shouldn't let random people connect to your computer
+##### Disclamier: I am not qualified to write networking code, you probably shouldn't let random people connect to your computer.